-Afterwards, RockCity, put simply, is going to amaze you.
-You may never want to leave once you see the view from the top of Lookout Mountain.
+Afterward, Rock City, put, is going to amaze you.
+You may always want to stay once you see the view from the top of Lookout Mountain.
 You’ll encounter massive ancient rock formations, gardens with over 400 native plant species, and breathtaking 7-States panoramic views.
-If you bring along your walking shoes, you can even go for a nice afternoon hike, ending your day with sunset over Pointe Park.
+If you bring your walking shoes, you can even go for a lovely afternoon hike, ending your day with sunset over Point Park.

 No matter how you choose to spend your vacation in Chattanooga, we are here to help in whatever way we can.
-This is just a taste of the type of fun waiting for you in our beautiful city!
+This is just a taste of the fun waiting for you in our beautiful city!